vipickering/vincentp/_posts/2014-03-10-it-time-for-a-change.md

 Summit events are run following a standard format, whereby they select a skill type to base the event on.
 For instance, they would only tackle CSS based questions.
 This both allows the attendees to understand if they would be able to contribute (a die hard Ruby developer may have little interest in attending a CSS based event) and ensure we are focusing our skill in one area at a time.

-The organiser can pick a list of questions from the Summit website to tackle for the day.
+The organiser can pick a list of questions from the Summit site to tackle for the day.

 When attendees arrive they are arranged in to small groups at random <sup><a href="#groups">1</a></sup> The organiser will then set the groups the (same) first question to solve.